 Sonya moved to a different seat to find new faces for her music.
 Once situated Sonya looked up to scan the room.
 She didn’t notice that she sat across from window overlooking the air field.
 Since it was late at night, the window was black and worked like a large mirror.
 Sonya sat there starting into her own eyes.
 She clearly saw herself sitting alone in the airport.

 As the song began to end, Sonya realized that she accepted all parts of herself, except the woman.
 She could hear in her mind the harsh conclusions.
 She was unfairly saddled with a female body to fight in a man’s world.
 She felt inferior simply by her gender.
 She heard judgements that started her crying.
 And as she looked back in the mirror, she saw her woman.
 A woman of consequence, a woman of capabilities.
 A woman worthy of love.
 Especially self-love.
-Sonya knows she is a fighter.
+Sonya knew she was a fighter.
 So, thru her tears she made a pledge to let her woman express.
 Express thru activism and involvement.
-Sonya took her iPad and began searching for anything ‘women’s’ that she could join.
+Sonya took out her iPad and began searching for anything ‘women’s’ that she could join.
 Just as the song was fading to, I am Woman.
-Peace
+Peace***